 It may be difficult if you are traveling with school-age children, but we recommend avoiding the peak of summer for a Mediterranean cruise.

 Our tip is to travel in May or September, these are shoulder months, and both the weather and the cost will be in your favor.
-It even works to cruise in the Mediterranean during April and October.
+It even works for cruising in the Mediterranean during April and October.
 However, the weather can be more unpredictable.
 But if this doesn’t bother you, you can often save on your total costs.